Cross-neutralising: Probing for joint encoding of linguistic information in multilingual models: Experiments and results

 \subsection{Cross-neutralising}

 Now that we know that computing $\mathbf{\bar{u}_x}$ is a viable method to localise the typological properties of a language $x$, we apply our cross-neutralising method.
 From the results we see that depending on the language we cross-neutralise with (i.e. language $x$ from which we compute $\mathbf{\bar{u}_x}$): 1. performance on a different set of languages is affected, and 2. this set of languages varies per task.
-Upon further inspection, we observe that the languages affected tend to share the same feature value as $x$ for the respective task.
+Upon further inspection, we observe that the affected languages tend to share the same feature value as $x$ for the respective task.
 Figure \ref{fig:diff_plot} shows the change in performance on all test languages when cross-neutralised with Spanish (see Appendix \ref{app:cross-neut-change-test-langs} for cross-neutralisation with other languages).
-We categorize these languages based on whether their feature value is identical (blue) or different (orange) from the feature value of Spanish in the respective task.
-Interestingly, we indeed see that the performance on the set of languages that contain the same feature value ($\mathrm{L}_{id}$) tend to deteriorate, while the performance on languages with a different feature value ($\mathrm{L}_{diff}$) remains mostly constant.
+We categorize these languages based on whether their feature value is the same (blue) or different (orange) from the feature value of Spanish in the respective task.
+We indeed see that the performance on the set of languages that have the same feature value tend to deteriorate, while the performance on languages with a different feature value remains mostly constant.

-Moreover, we find that in cases where the classifier incorrectly predicts the feature value of a language $y \in \mathrm{L}_{diff}$, the languages in $\mathrm{L}_{diff}$ that share this different feature value are affected instead.
+Moreover, when the probe predicts the incorrect feature value for language $x$, we find that the languages that share this value are affected instead (regardless of typological relationship).
 For instance, for task \texttt{116A} : `\textit{Polar Questions}' the label `\textit{Question particle}' is always incorrectly predicted for the Spanish representations (even before neutralising).
-Consequently, when cross-neutralising with Spanish, the performance for languages that share this feature value deteriorate (note in the figure that the orange dots drop in this case).
-This indicates that in the sentence encoder the feature value `\textit{Question particle}' is encoded for Spanish.
-Thus, when we compute $\mathbf{\bar{u}_x}$, we capture information for removing this feature value instead of the correct one `\textit{Interrogative word order}'.
+Consequently, when cross-neutralising with Spanish, the performance for languages that share this feature value deteriorates (note that in Fig. \ref{fig:diff_plot} the orange dots drop in this case).
+This indicates that the model encodes the feature value `\textit{Question particle}' for Spanish.
+Thus, when we compute $\mathbf{\bar{u}_x}$, we capture information about this feature value instead of the correct one `\textit{Interrogative word order}'.